 How to make Danish wedding cookies

 Let me show you the easy steps for this Danish wedding cookie recipe:

-- Preheat the oven to 300°F / 150°C / gas mark 2 and position a baking rack in the center of the oven.
+- Preheat the oven to 300°F and position a baking rack in the center of the oven.

 - Add the butter, powdered sugar, ground pecans, and cinnamon into the bowl of an electric mixer fitted with the paddle attachment.
-Mix on medium speed until light and fluffy, for about 3 to 4 minutes.
+Mix on medium speed until light and fluffy.

 - Add the flour and incorporated on low speed until the dough just comes together.